 Can the Meningococcal Vaccine Cause Meningococcal Disease?

 The vaccines contain antigens -- substances that trigger the body's immune system and cause it to make antibodies.
 These antibodies then protect the body by attacking and killing the bacteria if it should invade your system.

 The first vaccine -- meningococcal polysaccharide vaccine or MPSV4 -- was approved in 1978.
 It's made with the antigens contained in the outer polysaccharide or sugar capsule that surrounds the bacterium.

 The meningococcal conjugate vaccine or MCV4 was approved in 2005.
 It uses antigens taken from the polysaccharide capsule and then bound to a separate protein that targets the body's immune cells.
 This makes it easier for the body's immune system to see and recognize the antigens.

-One type of MCV4, Menveo, is licensed for use in people aged 2 to 55.
+One type of MCV4, Menveo, is licensed for use in people ages 2 to 55.
 Another version, Menactra, is approved for those 9 months to 55 years old.
 MPSV4 is the only vaccine licensed for use in people over 55 as well as people 2 to 55.
 Both vaccines protect against four types of meningococcal disease.